Skip to content

 Is University of Georgia Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Georgia earn a median of $68,726, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Georgia earn a median of $68,726, roughly in line with the national average for college graduates.

 $57,565